idbrii/notes/_posts/2017-05-08-vim_plugin.md

 ```

-## Where do I put configuration?
+## Where do users put configuration?

-In your vimrc.
+Let users store configuration in their vimrc.
+It's easy for you to access globals in python:

 ```sh
 echo "let g:wubwub_name = 'idbrii'" >> ~/.vimrc